fuzzygroup/blog/_posts/2020-08-12-converting-a-ruby-class-library-to-a-gem.md

     gem push pkg/url_common-0.1.1.gem

+And here's the really important part:

+* After you do a gem push, set a 3 minute timer on your phone
+* When it goes off, change to an app using your gem
+* Do a bundle update

+It normally takes a bit for the Ruby Gems site to recognize an update.
+The timer helps you remember to check.

 ## Conclusion

 I haven't tried to build a gem in **years**.
 Building a gem is substantially easier in 2020 than it was circa 2007 - 2009.
 Kudos to the entire Ruby tooling team.
 Recommended.